trans-travel/trans-travel/us/mt.md

 ## Jails / Prisons

- * Trans women would typically be housed with men
+ * Trans women are required to be housed with men
- * Trans men would typically be housed with women
+ * Trans men are required to be housed with women
- * Nonbinary people would typically be housed according to sex assigned at birth
+ * Nonbinary people required to be housed according to sex assigned at birth

 ## Legal Definition of Sex